dybik08/Reflex-game/README.md

 - Game client is available at localhost:9000

-### If you like the game and found my code usefull, leave a star!
+### If you like the game and found my code useful, leave a star!
 Thanks and enjoy!